ZakChrom/C1/README.md

 [1000] Enemy
 [1001] Trash

-(1010) Disabler
+(1010) Disabler (indev)
-(1011) Unknown (When exporting from a remake that has more cells you can use this for cells that arent here) (other) Perhaps
+(1011) Unknown (When exporting from a remake that has more cells you can use this for cells that arent saveable) (other) Perhaps
 ```